advancedroboticsaws/angel/README.md

 * Upload firmware to left/right wheel
 	1. Open `vnh5019_base.ino` with Arduino IDE on your PC.
 	2. Please go to line 8 and 9.
 Uncomment one of these two lines according to which wheel you are about to do the uploading.

-		**Note: On angel, you should define `RIGHT_WHEEL` when you are going to upload firmware to the left wheel.
-		        And of course, define `LEFT_WHEEL` when you are going to deal with right wheel.**
 	3. Modify Arduino PWM Frequency in Arduino IDE.

 		Copy